You are responsible for knowing all the CLI commands in this lab.

 Part 3: Text File Manipulation

 You can use the CLI to do simple or complex text manipulation.
-As developers, you will use a text editor or IDE like IDLE, PyCharm, or VSCode to do such tasks most of the time.
+As developers, you will use an IDE like IDLE, PyCharm, or VSCode to do such tasks most of the time.
 However, it can be handy to do from the CLI sometimes, and many scripts used to compile and build software these CLI text-manipulation techniques.

 Most CLI commands, including the ones you have already seen like ls and pwd have an output that is printed to the terminal.
 Some commands, like cp, do NOT have an output printed to the screen.